Multi-photon entanglement and interferometry: Quantum communication

-Needless to say, the above methods to achieve perfect spatial-temporal overlap and phase stabilization provide the necessary techniques for experimental investigations of schemes in linear-optical quantum information processing.
-A slight modification of the purification setup can be used for testing two-photon GHZ-type theorem (Chen \textit{et al}., 2003; Yang \textit{et al}., 2005) and measuring de Broglie wavelength of a non-local four-photon state (Walther \textit{et al}., 2004), to mention a few.
-More importantly, Pan \textit{et al}. also estimated the accuracy of local operations at the PBS, which is better than $98\%$, or equivalently an error probability of at most $2\%$.
-Entanglement purification with such a high accuracy is important not only for quantum communication, but also for quantum computation, as we mentioned at the beginning of this section.
-Moreover, with linear optics the accuracy of single photon operations on polarization and spatial degrees of freedom can be extremely high, with errors as low as $10^{-6}$ or even less.
-These facts, together with the experimental realization of high-fidelity teleportation (Pan \textit{et al}., 2003a), implies that the threshold of tolerable error rates in quantum repeaters can be achieved.
-This opens the door to realistic long-distance quantum communication.
+If one estimates the accuracy of local operations at the used PBSs, one obtains theoretical values of fidelity better than $98\%$ for the process itself, or equivalently an error probability of at most $2\%$.
+Entanglement purification with such a high quality is important not only for quantum communication, but also for quantum computation.
+With linear optics the accuracy of single photon operations on polarization and spatial degrees of freedom can be extremely high (a typical accuracy of commercial products is $\sim10^{-3}$).
+These facts, together with the experimental realization of high-fidelity teleportation (Pan \textit{et al}., 2003a), imply that the threshold of tolerable error rates for quantum repeaters could be achieved.